kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 -----------

 The code must have a 4-spaces-tabs indentation.
-Since Python enforce the indentation, make sure to configure your editor properly or your code might cause malfunctioning.
+Since Python enforces the indentation, make sure to configure your editor properly or your code might cause malfunctioning.

 Maximum Line Length